Blaisorblade/Bibs/README.md

 git subtree push -P Bibs bibs master
 ```

+## Warning

+Git subtree was broken in Git 1.8.3.3 and 1.8.3.4, and only [fixed in release 1.8.4][Regression].
+Avoid using push or split with a broken `git subtree`: otherwise, spurious '-n' will be added to extracted commit
+messages.
+Rewinding history in the bibs repo, and running `git fetch bibs` in the parent repo will undo the averse effects; repeating the operation with a fixed `git subtree` will not run again in the problem.

 # Alternatives
 These alternatives are the procedure I originally [read on the Internet][Creation].